theopmw/recipe-box/README.md

 - If the user already has an account, there is a link below the Register button to take them to the **Sign In Page**.

-- After successful registration, the user is redirected to thier profile page and a flash message is displayed to welcome them to the site: "Welcome, \<username>".
+- After successful registration, the user is redirected to their profile page and a flash message is displayed to welcome them to the site: "Welcome, \<username>".

 ### Profile Page (only available to registered users)

-- Upon successful loggin, the user is directed to their **Profile Page**.
+- Upon successful login, the user is directed to their **Profile Page**.

-- On loggin, there is a flash message displayed on the profile page to welcome the user to the site: "Welcome, \<username>".
+- On login, there is a flash message displayed on the profile page to welcome the user to the site: "Welcome, \<username>".

 - The Profile Page features a page heading "\<username>'s Recipe Box" with a sub-heading "Your Recipes..."